O'Brien Irish Surname History: Origins, Meaning & Dál Cais Heritage

 What Were the O'Brien Territories in Ireland?

 The heartland of the O'Brien kings was Thomond, and their principal royal site was Killaloe in County Clare, where the Shannon widens between the limestone plains of east Clare and the hills of north Tipperary.
 County Clare as a whole is the county most deeply associated with the O'Brien name.
-The ruined keep of Bunratty Castle in the Shannon estuary was an O'Brien stronghold.
+The great keep of Bunratty Castle in the Shannon estuary was an O'Brien stronghold.
 Dromoland Castle, near Newmarket-on-Fergus, remained in O'Brien hands into the twentieth century.
 Lemeneagh Castle in the Burren was associated with Máire Rua O'Brien, one of the most forceful women in the Irish historical record.
+The full story of the dynasty's strongholds is told in our feature on the O'Brien clan castles of Thomond.

 An O'Brien Irish family crest garden flag, a proud way to fly the name of Brian Boru's line.
 Browse O'Brien gifts here.